What does the error mean?

 Error E2 is usually caused by a communication problem between the brake lever and the display, such as a loose connector or damage to the sensor in the brake lever.

 If you have any warranty-related issues,please feel free to contact usoryour dealer.
-We’ll give the scooter a thorough inspection and identify the cause of the problem.
+We'll thoroughly inspect the scooter and identify the cause of the problem.

-We're happy to assist you even if your warranty has expired or if your bike has been damaged in an accident.
+Even if your warranty has expired or your bike has been damaged in an accident, we'll be happy to help you.
 Alternatively, you can check the wiring yourself or order a new brake lever.

 Note: The cause of the error may lie either in the regenerative brake (right) or in the combined brake (left).
 Both brakes electronically control the engine brake.

-But don't worry—the mechanical drum brake has no electronic components, so the main braking system will remain fully functional even if you get an F1 or E1 error.
+But you don't need to worry—the mechanical drum brake has no electronic components whatsoever, so the main braking system will remain fully operational even if you have an F1 or E1 error.